How do I connect my self propel cable to the gear box on my Petrol Lawnmower

 Step 2 – Inspect the Gearbox Connection

-Locate the lower end of the cable where it connects to the gearbox actuation lever.
+Locate the lower end of the cable at the gearbox.

 Check for:

-If the spring hook has buckled, sheared, or broken away from the cable, the self-propel cable will need to be replaced.
+If the spring hook has failed, the cable must be replaced.

 Replacing the Self-Propel Cable

-Important: This procedure requires partial disassembly of the lawnmower and should only be carried out by someone confident in performing mechanical repairs.
+⚠️ This procedure involves partial disassembly of the mower and should only be attempted if you are confident with mechanical repairs.

 Step 1 – Remove the Wheels

-Remove the necessary wheels to gain access to the axle and gearbox assembly.
+- Remove the wheels required to access the axle assembly

-Detach the self-propel cable from the gearbox actuation lever.
+- Detach the cable end from the gearbox actuation lever

-Feed the cable through the rubber grommet in the mower chassis.
+- Feed the cable back through the chassis grommet

-Remove the cable from the self-propel lever on the handle assembly.
+- Unhook the cable from the self-propel lever at the handle

-Route the new cable through the chassis following the same path as the original cable.
+Route the new cable through the same path as the original:

 Step 6 – Reassemble the Mower